 I have an article going over the high-level details of this approach.
 I recommend referring to this post for a high level understanding of the solution.
 The solution utilizes the ScriptEditor webpart where a defined template is used:

-- source url Configuration Element – Optional element for storing custom configuration.
+- how to buy antabuse tablets Configuration Element – Optional element for storing custom configuration.

-- here Target Element – The target element to render the component to.
+- see url Target Element – The target element to render the component to.

 - Render Events – Display, Edit and Post render events exist, passing the webpart information.